cognivore/collapsization/RULES.md

 - The placed card's **suit matches** the Reality Tile's suit (Hearts→Hearts, Diamonds→Diamonds), AND
 - The Reality Tile is not a Spade (game ends on Spade reality).

-This simple rule rewards the Mayor for correctly reading advisor claims and choosing hexes where their card suit aligns with reality.
-No complex optimal-distance calculation needed—just match the suit!
+This simple rule rewards the Mayor for correctly reading advisor claims, seeing through bluffs by choosing hexes where their card suit aligns with reality.

 ### Advisor Scoring with Bluff Detection